ArchipelagoMW/Archipelago/WebHostLib/static/assets/faq/glossary_en.md

 or useless.
 These items can be very useful depending on the player but are never very important and as such are usually termed trash.

-### Trap
+## Trap Item
 A type of trash item that actively hurts a player rather than having minimal or no effect like normal trash items.

 # Gameplay
 ## Go Mode
 A term used in randomizers to describe when a player has all the items necessary to complete the game.
-For some game, these items may be known before randomization takes place, however many games also have the option to hide what is needed to beat the game until it is otherwise discovered in-game.
+For some games, these items may be known before randomization takes place, however many games also have the option to hide what is needed to beat the game until it is otherwise discovered in-game.
 Particularly open-ended games may have multiple collections of Go Mode items, which means that various endings may be made available.